lukewakeford/ndsl-switch-mod/README.md

 ![gif demo](https://imgur.com/dAHcwFU.gif)

 # I have a handful of boards and buttons for sale [on ebay.](https://www.ebay.co.uk/itm/134129032933)
-However this repo should contain all the necesarry files to order and or print your own.
+However this repo should contain all the necessary files to order and or print your own.

 # Sources:
 [facelesstech ds-lite-screen-switching-mod](https://facelesstech.wordpress.com/2021/06/20/ds-lite-screen-switching-mod/)